Automag (paintball marker): Level Ten Bolt

-The Level Ten, or Level X bolt is AGD's answer to the ball breakage issues that plague players.
+The Level Ten, or Level X bolt is AGD's answer to the ball breakage issues.
 This drop-in upgrade eliminates the need for the powerfeed design on older body styles and was ushered in with the Ultra Light Engineered vertical feed body.
 Most modern electronic markers rely on electronic "eyes" to prevent chops, consisting of either an Infra-red sensor or an LED/Light Sensor combination.
 When a paintball enters the breech, the eyes complete the firing circuit and allow the firing cycle to continue.
 The Level X upgrade, however, does not rely on electronics, and is thus not susceptible to problems associated with dirty or uncalibrated eyes.

 Ultra Light Engineering

-One of the products of the Ultra Light Engineering from Tom Kaye was the aluminum vertical feed bodies.
+One of the products of the Ultra Light Engineering (ULE) from Tom Kaye was the aluminum vertical feed bodies.
 These ULE vertical bodies gave players a tighter profile when playing paintball.
 These bodies use Autococker threaded barrels and Angel threaded feednecks and ball-detents.
 This made the powerfeed tube design obsolete since chopping was no longer a problem with the help of the level ten bolt and agitated/force feed loaders.
 The use of aluminum instead of stainless steel dropped the weight of the automag significantly, allowing players a tighter as well as lighter marker setup.